Average Australian Mortgage Size in 2023

 A property survey will give you detailed information about the condition of the home.
-The inspector will determine whether the home has any structural problems, if any major repairs are needed such as roof repairs or rewiring, and if the property is in the flood zone area.
+The surveyor will determine whether the home has any structural problems, if any major repairs are needed such as roof repairs or rewiring, and if the property is in the flood zone area.

 It also provides you with a comprehensive commentary on the property, from the kind of walls used to the type of glazing.

 Should there be an issue the survey finds, you can immediately raise it with the appropriate party, instead of having no recourse later down the track.